-The core of the modern security and defence system of the EU is the agreement on Permanent Structured Cooperation4 (PESCO) as an element of the European Security and Defence Policy (ESDP)5, created by the Treaty of Amsterdam of 1999.
+The core of the modern security and defence system of the EU is the agreement on Permanent Structured Cooperation3 (PESCO) as an element of the European Security and Defence Policy (ESDP)4, created by the Treaty of Amsterdam of 1999.
 The PESCO principle was legally fixed by the Treaty of Lisbon entering into force in December 2009.
-In December, 2017, the European Council approved the program under the same name, which was joined by 25 EU countries except the United Kingdom, Malta and Denmark [8].
+In December, 2017, the European Council approved the program under the same name, which was joined by 25 EU countries except the United Kingdom, Malta and Denmark [Council Decision establishing Permanent Structured Cooperation...].
 The signed agreement is legally binding.
 The basic role of PESCO in the defence union development was emphasized many times since then.

-The said trends will be further developed in case of Brexit [18] and taking into account the deformation in the EU and the United States relations.
-The work of the EU Operations Centre for planning and undertaking overseas missions except military operations6 outside the EU military headquarters was launched in 2012.
-In June 2017, its functions as a part of the Global Strategy's implementation were transferred by the decision of the European Council to the MPCC - Military Planning and Conduct Capability7 already as a part of the military headquarters structure.
+The said trends will be further developed in case of Brexit [Godovanyuk 2018, 14-19] and taking into account the deformation in the EU and the United States relations.
+The work of the EU Operations Centre for planning and undertaking overseas missions except military operations outside the EU military headquarters was launched in 2012.
+In June 2017, its functions as a part of the Global Strategy's implementation were transferred by the decision of the European Council to the MPCC - Military Planning and Conduct Capability 6 already as a part of the military headquarters structure.
 The MPCC commands three non-military EU missions in Mali, the Central African Republic and Somalia.
 It was originally thought up as permanent operational headquarters but such a brave innovation was invariably blocked by London.
 They in Brussels count on the new structure's transformation after Britain exits the European Union in 2020 into Operational Headquarters with a possibility to conduct military operations (a prototype of the EU Ministry of Defence).

-It is envisioned that in the next years the key priority of the EU defence union's concept will mean aspirations to accelerate integration of military-industrial complexes of member states, and that in its turn implies enhancement of their competitiveness in their rivalry with the U.S. militaryindustrial complex.
-Military expenditures of the Alliance
+It is envisioned that in the next years the key priority of the EU defence union's concept will mean aspirations to accelerate integration of military-industrial complexes of member states, and that in its turn implies enhancement of their competitiveness in their rivalry with the U.S. military-industrial complex.
+Military expenditures of the Alliance members are increased up to 2% of national GDP under pressure from Washington.
+But at the same time, a number of European allies would like to use at least a part of additional resources for advancing on the way of the EU strategic